Geometric-disentangelment Unlearning: LLM Unlearning Preliminaries

-\paragraph{Problem Definition.} Let $\pi_\theta$ be the target model and $\pi_{\mathrm{ref}}$ be a reference model trained on a dataset $D$.
+\paragraph{Problem Definition.} Let $\pi_\theta$ be the target model with $\theta\in\mathbb{R}^p$ denote the parameters of the model $\pi_{\theta}$, and $\pi_{\mathrm{ref}}$ be a reference model trained on a dataset $D$.
 Real-world data may contain private or harmful samples.
-Let $D_f \subseteq D$ denote the forget subset whose influence must be removed, and define the retain set $D_r = D \setminus D_f$.
+Let $D_f \subseteq D$ denote the forget subset whose influence must be removed, and define the retain set {$D_r = D \setminus D_f$} .
 Starting from $\pi_{\mathrm{ref}}$, we continue training to obtain our model $\pi_{\theta}$.
 Our objective is for $\pi_{\theta}$ to behave as if $D_f$ had never been used, which is to say, to match the behavior of a model trained from scratch on $D_r$.
 In principle, the ideal approach is full retraining on $D_r$.
 However, in practice, this is often intractable due to heavy costs.
 A common unlearning practice performs a bi-objective update at each step~\citep{maini2024tofu,openunlearning,NPO_zhang2024negative}.
 One samples a pair $\{x_f, x_r\}$ with $x_f \sim D_f$ and $x_r \sim D_r$.
-The update applies forget loss such as gradient ascent on a forget objective evaluated at $x_f$ and gradient descent on a retain objective evaluated at $x_r$.
+The update applies {forget loss such as gradient ascent} on a forget objective evaluated at $x_f$ and gradient descent on a retain objective evaluated at $x_r$.
 The intent is to forget information associated with $x_f$ while preventing unintended harm to $x_r$.
 We now make the two objectives explicit.
 Generally, for both the forget and retain training strategies, there are many viable choices.
-Taking forget loss as an example, we consider the following instantiations. \textit{Token-level NLL:} $\ell_f(x_f;\theta) \equiv$ sequence-averaged cross-entropy on $x_f$ (with a sign conventionally chosen for ascent/descent as needed). \textit{Preference ratios (e.g., SimNPO~\citep{fan2024simplicity_simnpo}/ NPO~\citep{NPO_zhang2024negative}/DPO~\citep{DPO_xu2024dpo}):} use log-likelihood ratios against a frozen reference model $\pi_{\mathrm{ref}}$ to penalize the originally preferred response and/or promote an alternative. \textit{Calibration-based variants (e.g., CEU~\citep{yang2025u}/UNDIAL~\citep{dong-etal-2025-undial}/WGA~\citep{wang2025rethinking}/Sat-Imp~\citep{yang2025exploring}):} reshape logits or labels to discourage reproducing forget content.
-The loss can be instantiated in multiple ways, here we adopt the token-level NLL loss in the following practice for simplicity:
+Taking forget loss as an example, we consider the following instantiations. \textit{Token-level NLL:} $\ell_f(x_f;\theta) \equiv$ sequence-averaged cross-entropy on $x_f$ (with a sign conventionally chosen for ascent/descent as needed). \textit{Preference ratios (e.g., SimNPO~\citep{fan2024simplicity_simnpo}/ NPO~\citep{NPO_zhang2024negative}/DPO~\citep{rafailov2023dpo}):} use log-likelihood ratios against a frozen reference model $\pi_{\mathrm{ref}}$ to penalize the originally preferred response and/or promote an alternative. \textit{Calibration-based variants (e.g., CEU~\citep{yang2025u}/UNDIAL~\citep{dong-etal-2025-undial}/WGA~\citep{wang2025rethinking}/Sat-Imp~\citep{yang2025exploring}):} reshape logits or labels to discourage reproducing forget content.
+The loss can be instantiated in multiple ways, here we adopt the token-level NLL loss in the following practice for simplicity: \paragraph{Forget loss.} For a forget sample $x_f \in D_f$, let $\ell_f(x_f;\theta)$ denote a \emph{forget} objective that encourages the model to reject behaviors tied to $D_f$, optimized via \emph{gradient ascent}: \paragraph{Retain loss.} Let $\ell_r(x_r;\theta)$ denote a retain objective that encourages the model to prefer behaviors tied to $D_r$, optimized via \emph{gradient descent}: